DiffSpectra: Molecular Structure Elucidation from Spectra using Diffusion Models: Discussion

+The demonstrated performance and interpretability of DiffSpectra have direct implications for practical applications in natural product discovery, drug development, and functional materials design.
+By providing high-quality candidate structures directly from spectra, DiffSpectra offers a scalable alternative to traditional manual elucidation pipelines and opens opportunities for integrating automated generative models into real-world experimental workflows.

+Despite its encouraging performance, DiffSpectra currently focuses on three spectral types—UV-Vis, IR, and Raman—so its applicability to other modalities, such as nuclear magnetic resonance (NMR) or mass spectrometry (MS), remains to be further explored.
+In addition, our validation to date has been primarily computational.
+Therefore, extensive experimental studies will be an important next step toward further strengthening the robustness of the framework in practical laboratory settings.

-Our work paves the way for several promising directions for future research.
-Firstly, expanding the diversity and quantity of molecular spectra data could further boost the performance of spectral-conditioned generation.
-Secondly, extending the framework to handle even more complex spectra modalities, such as NMR or mass spectra, could generalize the method toward broader applications in analytical chemistry.
-Lastly, adapting DiffSpectra to larger biomolecular or materials systems may open opportunities for molecular identification in drug discovery and materials science, especially when combined with high-throughput experimental pipelines.
-We believe DiffSpectra represents a significant step toward trustworthy and accurate molecular structure elucidation conditioned on spectral data.
+Our work paves the way for several promising research directions.
+Expanding the diversity and scale of available spectral datasets will likely further improve the generalizability and performance of spectra-conditioned generation.
+Extending the framework to handle more complex modalities such as NMR, MS, or X-ray spectra would enhance its applicability across a wider range of analytical chemistry tasks.
+Moreover, adapting DiffSpectra to larger biomolecular and materials systems could unlock new opportunities for molecular identification in drug discovery and materials science, particularly when coupled with high-throughput experimental pipelines.

+In summary, DiffSpectra represents a significant advance in molecular structure elucidation by unifying topological, geometric, and spectral reasoning within a diffusion-based generative framework.
+By demonstrating high accuracy, interpretability, and generalizability, DiffSpectra establishes a new paradigm for automated and scalable structure elucidation.
+We believe that this work makes an important step toward trustworthy and accurate spectra-conditioned molecular structure elucidation, with broad potential to impact computational chemistry, drug discovery, and materials science.